-Discussion: The project site is currently enrolled in Williamson Act Contract No. 1976-2233.
-Under the Williamson Act, lands are presumed to be too small to sustain their agricultural use if the lands are less than 40 acres in size in the case of non-prime agricultural land, 10 acres in size in the case of prime agricultural land, or the subdivision will result in residential development not incidental to the commercial agricultural use of the land.
-In this case, the proposed parcels will be 40 acres or greater in size and will remain in agricultural production.
-This project will not conflict with any bonafide agricultural activities in the area and/or lands enrolled in the Williamson Act.
-The proposed parcels will be restricted by the General Agriculture (A-2) zoning district and AB 1492.
+This project will not conflict with any agricultural activities in the area and/or lands enrolled in the Williamson Act.
+All surrounding parcels are improved as orchards with scattered single-family dwellings.
+Under the Williamson Act, lands are presumed to be too small to sustain their agricultural use if the lands are less than 40 acres in size, in the case of non-prime agricultural land, 10 acres in size, in the case of prime agricultural land, or the subdivision will result in residential development not incidental to the commercial agricultural use of the land.
+In this case, the proposed parcels will be 50 acres or greater in size and in agricultural production.
+The County has a Right-to-Farm Ordinance in place to protect agricultural operations from unjust nuisance complaints.